Greenmount, Greater Manchester: Notable people

 Brookhouse Farm on Holcombe Road has a blue plaque marking it as the 17th century home of Henry Wood, a Quaker and supporter of Oliver Cromwell who emigrated to New Jersey where he founded the city of Woodbury.

-The Manchester United teammates and brothers Gary and Phil Neville both the Neville brothers and their father Neville Neville played cricket at Greenmount Cricket club (in the Bolton Cricket League) and both brothers were junior members of Greenmount golf club.
-Multi millionaire Ron Wood, former owner of Birthdays cards, also lives in the village.
+The Manchester United teammates and brothers Gary and Phil Neville and their father Neville Neville played cricket at Greenmount Cricket club (in the Bolton Cricket League).

-TV presenter (and Emmerdale actor) Lisa Riley was born and raised in Tottington, Lisa was a former pupil of Hollymount Primary School and St. Gabriels R.C.
-High School in Bury.

-Antony Cotton, star of popular soap opera Coronation Street, was also born and raised in the village and was a pupil of nearby Woodhey High School.
+TV presenter (and Emmerdale actor) Lisa Riley was born and raised in Tottington.
+Antony Cotton, star of the soap opera Coronation Street, was also born and raised in the village.